 For written content like blog posts and other articles, on-page SEO mostly involves placing keywords and appropriate synonyms in prominent headings and early in the first paragraph of each section.

 For images and content that contains images, on-page SEO involves placing keywords in the file name and the piece of code called the ‘alt tag’.
 This also serves the additional purpose of allowing people who use a screen reader to get value from the images you display on your site.
-A similar process applies to videos and audio content too except that some search engines can also interpret the spoken words from these types of content so it’s important to use they keywords in any spoken content you create as well.
+A similar process applies to videos and audio content too except that some search engines can also interpret the spoken words from these types of content, so it’s important to include your target keywords in any spoken content you create as well.

-A similar process is used for other kinds of content as well.
+A similar process is also used for other kinds of content.